gabeklein/expressive-mvc/README.md

 <br/>
 <br/>

-<h2>And, if can you believe it, it accepts functions as well!</h2>
+<h2>And, if can you believe it, it accepts functions as well</h2>

 #### (External ones this time)

-It can be pretty useful to declare your state function itself, outside its respective component.
-That, or better yet, sharing logic between multiple components is possible with this approach.
+It can be pretty useful to declare, your state function itself, outside of a respective component.
+That, and better yet, sharing logic between multiple components is possible with this approach.

 This gives you the space to construct fancy state machines with lots of events and async, without bloating your components.

 > Instead of the closure var, you can use `this` again, to access live state.<br/>
 > You couldn't before because of the keyword fowarding done by arrow-functions.
+>

-**Again however,** you cannot do anything to `this` within the function body, its only a weak reference until bootstrap finishes.
+> **Again however,** you cannot do anything to `this` within the function body, its only a weak reference until bootstrap finishes.
+>

-> The setup process takes place only after this constructor has returned. `This` is here purely to use within closures of the function body.
+> The setup process takes place only after this constructor has returned. `this` is here, purely to use within closures in the function body.

 <br/>